DevJSTAR/JSTAR-Tab/README.md

 Welcome to **JSTAR Tab**, the ultimate customizable new tab extension for your browser!
 Whether you're looking for a sleek, modern design or powerful personalization options, JSTAR Tab has you covered. 🚀

-Transform your browsing experience with custom greetings, themes, shortcuts, and more. 🎉
+Transform your browsing experience with custom greetings, themes, fonts, shortcuts, and more. 🎉

 ## ✨ Features